 Essex County had greater racial and ethnic disparities in homeownership rates than the nation.
-In 2015-19, 69% of white residents and 66% of Asian residents owned their homes.
-These rates were more than twice as high as those for Black or African American residents (33%) and Hispanic residents (29%).
-Nationwide, homeownership was substantially higher among African American and Hispanic residents, at 42% and 47%, respectively, compared to Essex.
-The County's rates were similar to Massachusetts as a whole, except that a smaller share of Asian residents owned homes at the state level (60%).
+In 2017-21, 70% of Asian and white residents in Essex County owned their homes.
+Significantly higher than those for Black or African American residents (38%) and Hispanic residents (31%).
+Nationwide, homeownership was substantially higher among African American and Hispanic residents, at 43% and 49%, respectively, compared to Essex.
+The County's rates were similar to Massachusetts as a whole, except that a smaller share of Asian residents owned homes at the state level (55%).

-Since 2000, the County's homeownership rate among Asian residents increased the most, by 15 percentage points, compared to increases of 8 points among African American and Hispanic residents.
+Since 2000, the County's homeownership rate among Asian residents increased the most, by 19 percentage points, compared to increases of 13 points among African American and 10 points among Hispanic residents.
 The rate was steady for white residents.

 Disparities differed among communities in Essex County.
-In Lawrence, the white homeownership rate (34%) was less than half that of the County, while the Hispanic rate (24%) was 5 points lower.
-In Lynn, while African American and Hispanic rates were similar to the County, rates were lower among Asian and white residents, at 47% and 58%, respectively.
+In Lawrence, the white homeownership rate (32%) was almost than half that of the County, while the Hispanic rate (24%) was 7 points lower.
+In Lynn, African American and Hispanic rates were similar to the County, while rates were lower among Asian and white residents, at 42% and 60%, respectively.

-Compared to Essex, 2015-19 homeownership rates were higher for all racial and ethnic groups in Lake, IL, but especially so among Hispanic (54%) and white (78%) residents.
-In Middlesex, MA, rates were similar for most groups except Asian residents, who had a lower rate (56%) than Essex.
-Westchester, NY had similar disparities, but its rates were higher for African Americans (36%) and Hispanics (33%), and slightly higher for white residents (72%).
+Compared to Essex, 2017-21 homeownership rates were higher for all racial and ethnic groups in Lake, IL, but especially so among Hispanic (58%) and white (80%) residents.
+In Middlesex, MA, rates were similar for most groups except Asian residents, who had a lower rate (57%) than Essex.
+Westchester, NY had similar disparities, but its rates were higher for Hispanics (37%), and slightly higher for white residents (73%).